elabftw/elabftw/README.md

 # Description

-- Tired of that shared excel file for your antibodies or plasmids?

-- Want to be able to search in your past experiments as easily as you would do it on google?

-- Want an electronic lab notebook that lets you timestamp legally your experiments?

-Then you are at the right place!

 **eLabFTW** is an electronic lab notebook manager for research teams.

-It features a database where any kind of objects (such as antibodies, plasmids, cell lines, boxes, _etc_.) can be stored.
+It lets you store and organize your research experiments easily.
+It also features a database where any kind of objects (such as antibodies, plasmids, cell lines, boxes, _etc_.) can be stored.
-It can be accessed _via_ the browser.
+It is accessed _via_ the browser.
 Several research teams can be hosted on the same installation.
 This means **eLabFTW** can be installed at the institute level and host all team members at the same place.
 This is what is done at [Institut Curie](http://www.curie.fr) and in several other research centers around the globe.

 Click the image below to see it in bigger size:
 [![Demo gif](https://i.imgur.com/pH6Qvwf.gif)](https://gfycat.com/WillingIncompleteAstarte)